oeloeloel/forked/README.md

 See the [Quick Reference](quick-reference.md) to see the formatting options and action commands available.

 ---
-Forked makes use of https://github.com/leviongit/dragonjson
+Forked makes use of [dragonjson by leviongit](https://github.com/leviongit/dragonjson)